waybyte/logicromsdk/docs/book/api/system/command_proc.rst

 Following is the list of Commands with modules.

-*TODO: optional commandlist to be added*
+*TODO: optional command list to be added*

 Custom commands
 ---------------